Which statement correctly describes the most stable chair conform... | Study Prep in Pearson+

 1

-Since the tert-butyl group is very bulky, it will preferentially occupy the equatorial position in the most stable chair conformation.
+Understand that bulky groups like isopropyl prefer the equatorial position because it reduces steric strain, specifically minimizing 1,3-diaxial interactions with axial hydrogens on the same side of the ring.

-Because the substituents are cis, the ethyl group at carbon 4 must be on the same face of the ring as the tert-butyl group.
-This means if tert-butyl is equatorial (say, up), then the ethyl group must be axial (also up) to maintain the cis relationship.
+Recognize that 1,3-diaxial interactions are steric clashes between axial substituents on carbon atoms separated by one carbon (positions 1 and 3), which increase the energy and decrease stability of the conformation.

-Conclude that the most stable chair conformation has the tert-butyl group equatorial and the ethyl group axial.
+Conclude that the most stable chair conformation of isopropylcyclohexane is the one where the isopropyl group is in the equatorial position to minimize these unfavorable steric interactions.

 Watch next

-Master How to name different types of double bonds or rings with a bite sized video explanation from JohnnyStart learning
+Master The 3 important factors when drawing chairs with a bite sized video explanation from JohnnyStart learning

 Related Videos